Mt. Bachelor overall

 Would we go back

 We definitely want to go back as soon as we can.
-Bachelor is relatively close to us and RV camping is allowed in the parking lot, so we will probably drive up there with our truck camper the next time we go.
+Bachelor is relatively close to us and RV camping is allowed in the parking lot, so we will probably drive up there with our trailer the next time we go.
 Can’t wait to go back!